VidolVidolov/Slide-it/README.md

 * User can modify their cars from account page
 * See datails for particular car
 * Weather forecast for your location by endering your location in certain field
+* User can add certain cars to his favourite list and see them in Favourites page